FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 The base level scene contains the basic parallax scenes and the sprites.
 ### Ground target
 These ground targets will be on the same level as the ground or the water.
+#### Types of ground targets
+There are two types of ground targets classified based on whether or not they attack.
+###### Static
+###### Offensive

-##### Damage of ground targets
+#### Damage of ground targets
 When the player presses the tertiary bombing button, a payload scene is instanced as a child of the base level.
 The payload scene has a timer on it that counts down and when it times out, it emits a signal to tell the base level to relocate it to the next parallax layer.
 It has a variable that holds the current level it is at and whenever it is relocated, that variable is changed.
 Relocation stops when the current_level variable is equal to "ground".
 Once it reaches ground, it plays the explosion animation and if it is overlapping with any ground targets, the ground targets take damage.
 I need to add a few more parallax layers to make the transition of the payload smoother and I also need to scale the sprite of the payload as it goes further down.
 So the core loop is as follows.
 1. Press ___C___
 2. Instance payload as a child of the base level